keguangzhang/cse15l-lab-reports/lab-report3.md

 58
 ```
 I used grep -c command and the "*/*/*/*/ch14.txt" is the pattern of the path of the file inside written_2.
 It returns 58, which means that "is" appears in 58 lines of the file.

+** grep -l**
+This command-line option displays the name of the files that contains the given string when multiple files is provided while using grep command.
+Example 1: